Technical Skills

 Things are Changing but You Don’t Have to Wait for Change to Come

-The National Institutes of Health (NIH) recognizes that an improvement to the PhD program would be to integrate ways for students to learn about and provide training for non-academic careers.
+The National Institutes of Health (NIH) recognizes that an improvement to the PhD program would be to integrate opportunities for students to learn about and receive training in non-academic careers.
 To address this, NIH initiated a funding opportunity called “Broadening Experiences in Scientific Training (BEST)”, which provides universities with funding for graduate and postdoctoral training programs for a wide range of career options.
-To date, there are 17 research institutions awarded with the NIH BEST grant, and each has their own training program.
-It is the goal to have these training programs implemented in all PhD granting institutions in the future.
-However, you need not wait for this to happen.

 Myka has a PhD in Cell & Developmental Biology from Rutgers University.
 She is currently the Associate Medical Director of Caudex, Toronto, Canada.